Mario-RC/dstc11_track4_robust_multilingual_metrics/dstc11/track4-provided-datasets.md

 # Data Format

-All data given follows the [Unified Dialogue Data Formats](https://github.com/CHANEL-JSALT-2020/Wiki/wiki/Unified-Dialogue-Data-Formats) provides guidelines on how to store, maintain and handle dialogue corpora.
+All data given follows the [Unified Dialogue Data Formats](https://github.com/CHANEL-JSALT-2020/Wiki/wiki/Unified-Dialogue-Data-Formats) which provides guidelines on how to store, maintain and handle dialogue corpora.

 # Annex: Existing Datasets for Benchmarking